rtkilian/data-science-blogging/README.md

-# data-science-blogging
+# Data Science Blogging
-A collection of code used in my Data Science blogging.
+This repository contains a series of Jupter Notebooks of blog posts I have written.